clearlinux/clear-linux-documentation/source/get-started/bootable-usb.rst

 .. caution::

-   Burning an image formats the USB drive, and will destroy all pre-existing content.
+   Burning an image formats the USB drive and destroys all pre-existing content.
 Back up your data before proceeding.

 #.
 Open a terminal emulator and get root privilege.